What Is SATPIN: How to Teach Letter Sounds With These 6 Letters

 How to Teach Beginning Letter Sounds

 When teaching beginning sounds – I would often teach a letter a day!
 Starting with s, a, t, p, i, and then n.
 Others may do a letter every couple of days.
 This all really depends on the varying levels of knowledge in your class.
 I would introduce and speak about the letter and sound through literature.
-As well as this, I would provide visuals in the classroom (only once I had introduced the students to that letter/sound).
+In addition, I would provide visuals in the classroom (only once I had introduced the students to that letter/sound).
 I found having all of the letters up before introducing the individual letter and sound was too overwhelming for the students in my classes.

 These letter posters for the classroom are the perfect visual for your students to begin your display.